A-Cobble/FE-Project/README.md

     - Open browser and go to middle_earth.surge.sh

+    - Open an additional window and go to https://cors-anywhere.herokuapp.com/corsdemo.

+    - Click request temporary access to the demo server.

+    - Return to the middle_earth.surge.sh window.

     - To search for data on a specific character type that characters name into the search bar in upper right

     - To view all possible characters that can be searched, click on the "List of Characters" button.